-Nursing degree programme is a full time course runs for eight semesters in four years.
-The students from A/L bioscience stream with appropriate intake criteria set by the UGC are enrolled into B.Sc.
+Nursing degree programme is a full-time course that runs for eight semesters in four years.
+The students from the A/L bioscience stream with appropriate intake criteria set by the UGC are enrolled in B.Sc.
 Nursing degree programme.
-The UAHS awards the B.Sc.
-(Hons.) in Nursing degree for those who successfully earned the total credits and get minimum of 2.0 GPA for examinations.
+The FAHS awards the B.Sc.
+(Hons.) in Nursing degree to those who successfully earned the total credits and get a minimum of 2.0 GPA for examinations.

 At the end of B.Sc Nursing programme, the nursing graduates should be able to:

 - demonstrate knowledge, skills and positive attitudes to perform nursing care at national and international health institutions.

 - be a fully qualified nurse with the ability to apply nursing process; assess, identify the problems and needs, plan, implement and evaluate the care provided.

 - monitor the quality of nursing care to ensure quality of life of patients and ensure safety of patients.

 - be an active member of the multidisciplinary health care team in managing patients in the hospital and in the community.

 - be able to take initiatives in improving nursing and identify situations where they require support from higher authorities, other disciplines and family members of patients.